InQuest/omnibus/README.md

 * Artifact:
   - An item to investigate
   - Artificats can be created in two ways:
-    - Using the "new" command or by being discoverd through module execution
+    - Using the `new` command or by being discoverd through module execution
 * Session:
   - Cache of artifacts created after starting the Omnibus CLI
   - Each artifact in a session is given an ID to quickly identify and retrieve the artifact from the cache